nadavcohe/SF_crime/README.md

   s_data$Category=plyr::mapvalues(x =s_data$Category,from = c("KIDNAPPING","FAMILY OFFENSES") , to =  rep("FAMILY RELATED",2))
   s_data$Category=plyr::mapvalues(x =s_data$Category,from = c("BRIBERY","FRAUD","GAMBLING"), to = rep("WHITE COLLAR",3))
 ```
-In total I merged 37 categories into 13
+In total I merged 37 categories into 13:
 WHITE COLLAR, WARRANTS, THEFT, DRUG/NARCOTIC, ALCOHOL RELATED, SEX, NON-CRIMINAL, ROBBERY, ASSAULT, TRESPASS, VANDALISM, WEAPON LAWS, FAMILY RELATED.

 After the change the categories are now more robust and distinguished.
 ![](/fig/Cat.png)

+I would suggest SF police to rethink there categories because small categories can have a tendency to disappear and it would be better to have categories and sub-categories.

 PdDistrict:
 There are 10 police stations in SF: